MaciejMagic/MaciejMagic/readme.md

 </details> -->

 I'm an information tech and computer science enthusiast.
-Beginner software developer / Python programmer 🐍
+Beginner software developer with Python

 Meticulously trying to learn something new everyday 📚